survivejs/webpack-book/manuscript/building_with_webpack/05_hosting_on_github_pages.md

 After building (`npm run build`) and deploying (`npm run deploy`), you should have your application from the `build/` directory hosted through GitHub Pages.
 You should find it at `https://<name>.github.io/<project>` (`github.com/<name>/<project>` at GitHub) assuming everything went fine.

-T> If you need a more elaborate setup, you can use the Node.js API that *gh-pages* provides.
-The default CLI tool it provides is often enough, though.
+T> If you need a more elaborate setup, use the Node.js API that *gh-pages* provides.
+The default CLI tool it provides is enough for simple purposes, though.

-T> GitHub Pages allows you to choose the branch where you deploy now.
+T> GitHub Pages allows you to choose the branch where you deploy.
 It is possible to use the `master` branch even.
 This is enough for minimal sites that don't need bundling.
 You can also point below the *./docs* directory within your `master` branch and maintain your site.
 That is useful for small projects.

 ## Archiving Old Versions